Dr. Phil Embeds With ICE on Immigration Raid in Chicago

 Dr. Phil joined U.S. Immigration and Customs Enforcement (ICE) officers during a deportation raid in Chicago, documenting parts of the operation for his media network.

 On Sunday, Jan.
-26, the TV personality whose real name is Phillip McGraw, shared a video on X of the raid, which will air on his MeritTV app.
+26, the TV personality whose real name is Phillip McGraw, shared video on the X platform of the raid, and said the footage will be available on his MeritTV app.

 The operation, led by Trump administration “border czar” Tom Homan, sought individuals labeled as “high-value targets.”